Devastating wildfires in Turkey spread along the central Eskisehir

-At least 10 forestry and rescue workers have tragically lost their lives while fighting wildfires in Turkey’s central Eskisehir province.
+Several forestry and rescue workers lost their lives while responding to wildfires in Turkey’s central Eskisehir province.

-According to Turkey's Agriculture and Forestry Minister Ibrahim Yumakli, a sudden shift in wind direction trapped around 24 forest workers and volunteer rescuers inside the fire, resulting in this devastating loss.
+According to Turkey's Agriculture and Forestry Minister Ibrahim Yumakli, a sudden shift in wind direction trapped around 24 forest workers and volunteer rescuers inside the fire, leading to casualties.

 Among the victims, five were forestry workers and five were volunteers from the AKUT rescue organization, while 14 forest workers were hospitalized.